pikvm/pikvm/README.md

 ![Screenshot](image2.png)

 ## Building OS
 Pi-KVM OS is based on Arch Linux ARM and contains all required packages and config for work.
-To build OS you will need any Linux machine with fresh Docker (we recommand >= 1:19).
+To build OS you will need any Linux machine with fresh Docker (we recommand >= 1:19) with privileged mode (for fdisk and some other commands, check Makefiles if you don't trust us :))

 1. Checkout build toolchain:
     ```shell